Cardiac Catheter Cryoablation

 Benefits of a Cardiac Catheter Cryoablation

 Much like its heat-based counterpart, a cryoablation is very effective in properly selected patients and we expect upwards of a 90% success rate.
 However, most arrhythmia patients will see improvement after a cryoablation.
 Resolution of Afib and other arrhythmias can significantly reduce the risk of stroke, heart attack or long-term heart failure.
 Some patients will remain on antiarrhythmic and anticoagulant medication; however, the vast majority will be able to reduce their dosage and subsequently reduce the side effects of these medications.

 The Risks of Cardiac Cryoablation

 A cryoablation has similar risks to a heat-based ablation which includes pain, bleeding, or infection at the incision site at the groin.
 The procedure can also lead to damage to the blood vessels or the heart as the catheter moves through them.
 Fortunately, these serious complications are very rare.
 Most patients will feel some discomfort in their chest after the procedure.
 They may also experience arrhythmias for up to a week or two after the ablation as the tissue is being absorbed into the heart.
 Patients may also feel some discomfort at the groin incision, which can be managed with over-the-counter painkillers.

 When choosing a cryoablation, the most important first step is to speak to an experienced and qualified electrophysiologist to understand your options.
-Cryoablation along can be very effective in well selected patients.
+Cryoablation alone can be very effective in well-selected patients.
 Ablations are the latest and definitive treatment for certain arrhythmias including Afib.
 Details will be discussed as part of the patient’s initial consultation.